About Lunch Ticket

 Established in 2012, Lunch Ticket strives to balance cutting edge literary and visual art with conversations about social justice and community activism.
 We publish interviews, personal essays, and craft annotations alongside the best in creative nonfiction, fiction, flash prose, literary translation, poetry, visual art, and writing for young people by new, emerging, and established writers. …

-Please visit the Summer/Fall 2017 Masthead to view the editorial staff for the issue that is currently live.
-(Additional Lunch Ticket staff members are in production for the Winter/Spring 2018 issue, which launches in December 2017.)
+Please visit the Winter/Spring 2018 Masthead to view the editorial staff for the issue that is currently live.
+(Additional Lunch Ticket staff members are in production for Issue 13: Summer/Fall 2018, which launches in June 2018.)

 - Main Issues are published in June and December, with reading periods from February 1 to April 30 and August 1 to October 31.

 - We are proud to host two prizes in each of our main issues: the Diana Woods Memorial Award in Creative Nonfiction and The Gabo Prize for Literature in Translation & Multilingual Texts.
 Both prizes are open for submissions in February and August.